Skip to main content

 Traders to Watch

-The energy ETF complex is the most direct expression of this trade.
+The energy ETF complex is the most direct expression of this comparison.
 XLE (Energy Select Sector) has rallied 8% since March 28, but XOP (Oil & Gas Exploration & Production ETF) offers higher beta — up 14% over the same period — as E&P companies benefit from higher realized prices with fixed cost structures.

 On the other side, JETS ETF provides a direct short hedge against sustained oil prices, as airline equities have near-perfect negative correlation with crude in supply shock environments.
 The VIX has risen to 28 from 18 pre-crisis, reflecting the commodity-driven uncertainty spreading into broader equity volatility.